bap14/cl-devenv-docker/docs/index.md

             - ./gitman_init.sh
       ```
       - The `gitman_init.sh` script will prompt for the project identifier
          which would be something like "devenv" or "my-test-site".
+You can
-You can suppress this prompt by passing the project identifier as the first
+         suppress this prompt by passing the project identifier as an argument
-         argument to this script: `./gitman_init.sh "my-development-site"`
+         to this script.
+E.g. `./gitman_init.sh "my-development-site"`
       - The project identifier uses all passed arguments to create the project
         the identifier.
 It will automatically sanitize it so it only includes
         letters, numbers, underscores and dashes.
 The following commands are